ORNL-Modelica/ExternalMedia/README.md

 The `ExternalMedia` library provides a framework for interfacing external codes computing fluid properties to Modelica.Media-compatible component models.

+For a step-by-step video for this branch: https://youtu.be/o3u3mPDZ6YA

 ## Library description

 The ExternalMedia library provides a framework for interfacing external codes computing fluid properties to Modelica.Media-compatible component models.